Sampling distributions and estimation for multi-type Branching Processes: Asymptotic sampling distribution and estimation.

-and that a similar result should be observed for sampling more than two individuals, provided $r_n$ is not too large as a function of $n$.
-The set where the sample behaves as an iid sample (the non-sibling set $D_n$) also grows large as per Theorem \ref{thm:assympDn}.
-Hence, a natural candidate for an asymptotic sampling distribution of $(X_1 \cdots X_{r_n})$ is the distribution of $r_n$ iid random variables, each having probability mass function in $\mathbb{N}^l$ given by
+The goal of this section is to generalize this result for the entire sample, provided $r_n$ is not too large as a function of $n$.
+A natural candidate for an asymptotic sampling distribution of $(X_1 ,\ldots , X_{r_n})$ is the distribution of $r_n$ independent and identically distributed random variables, each having probability mass function in $\mathbb{N}^l$ given by

-Note that $p_S$ in \eqref{eq:sbias} resembles the size biased distribution proposed by \cite{mm} for a one dimensional branching process, with the original offspring distribution replaced by an average of the offspring distributions of the $l$ types, weighted by their (asymptotic) proportion given by the Kesten-Stigum theorem \ref{thm:KST}.
+Note that each of the summands in $p_S$ in \eqref{eq:sbias} resembles the size biased distribution proposed by \cite{maki1996role,patil1976size}, with $p_S$ being a weighted average of the offspring distributions of the $l$ types by their (asymptotic) proportion given by the Kesten-Stigum theorem \ref{thm:KST}.
+Size-biased distributions are weighted in such a way that the probability of sampling an item is proportional to its size or magnitude \cite{mir2009pak} and therefore are ommonly encountered in probabilistic models for statistical analysis in lifetime \cite{al2019size}, forestry \cite{gove2003estimation}, genetics \cite{pennell2012trees}, among many other fields.

 We prove convergence in law to the candidate distribution.
 We begin by establishing asymptotic convergence for a fixed set of observations:

 \begin{thm} Let $r>0$.
 Under assumptions \eqref{ass:supercriticality}, \eqref{ass:prandeig} and \eqref{ass:cond}, for a sample of size $r_n=r$ of family sizes in generation $n$, as $n \rightarrow \infty$